EthanSterbis/Expected-Man-Zone/README.md

 Baltimore Ravens tight end Mark Andrews battled with injury in 2023.
-Without Andrews, the Ravens lacked a contested catch threat who could consistently win at the catch point, resulting in a substantial decrease in efficiency when facing zonman coverage.
+Without Andrews, the Ravens lacked a contested catch threat who could consistently win at the catch point, resulting in a substantial decrease in efficiency when facing man coverage.